mesopelagique/SuperVSOverride/README.md

 when using `This` in a function that override another calling from constructor

-`Chien` extends `Animal` and override `parle` function `parle` function is called from constructor
+- `Chien` extends `Animal` and override `parle` function
+- `parle` function is called from constructor of `Animal`

+> :bulb:
-:bulb: calling function overridable in constructor allow to call some init function like a `reset` function to set some default values.
+> - calling function overridable in constructor allow to call some init function like a `reset` function to set some default values.

-It allow to make some code optional class constructor by overriding it if necessary for some children class
+> - It allow to make some code optional class constructor by overriding it if necessary for some children class

 ## in 4d (main 276307)